mclaybaugh/web-text-canvas/README.md

-# Web Text Game
+# Colchar

-A web game that uses a div tag as the canvas, and displays text as its sprites.
+A rendering engine that draws unicode characters in a block element.

 ## Development Values